cooperrc/cooperrc.github.io/Julia-learning/day_02.md

 ## Including plots

-The page existed, but yesterday I was workin  on plotting with the `Plots` package.
+The page existed, but yesterday I was working on plotting with the `Plots` package.
 I received this error in the notebook:

 ```julia